Eligibility

 Frequently Asked Questions

-The following are frequently asked questions about completing the various forms.
+The following are frequently asked questions about completing the U.S. taxpayer forms.

 How do I estimate the amount of the foreign housing exclusion that I can take?